simonorozcoarias/TransposonDLToolkit/TE_auto_trimming/README.md

 **Output**
 In the specified directory, this will generate 4 Numpy matrices: features_data.npy, labels_data.npy, case_labels.npy and species_labels.npy.

-After generating the PDFs (and images) and the dataset, we can choose in the script Auto_trimming.py if we want to do training or testing (for option 1) or trimming (for option 2).
+After generating the PDFs (and images) and the dataset, the user can choose in the script Auto_trimming.py between two options: Option 1 for model training or testing, and Option 2 for trimming.

 ### Training